basho/basho_docs/source/languages/en/riak/ops/running/security.md

 riak-admin security add-user riakuser
 ```

-Using the command this way will create the user `riakuser` without _any_ characteristics beyond a username.
-Alternatively, a password---or other characteristics---can be assigned to the user upon creation:
+Using the command this way will create the user `riakuser` without _any_ characteristics beyond a username, which is the only attribute that you must assign upon user creation.

+Alternatively, a password---or other attributes---can be assigned to the user upon creation:

 ```bash
 riak-admin security add-user riakuser password=Test1234